SalomePlatform/yacs/doc/scratch.rst

 ---------------------------------
 In order to describe each main action let's describe step by step the creation of a simple schema from scratch.

-After launching of Salome 4.1 activate YACS module with help of :ref:`modules`.
+After launching of SALOME activate YACS module with help of :ref:`modules`.
 In order to create a new schema it is needed to choose **New Schema** command from :ref:`file` or from the corresponding toolbar button on the :ref:`schema`.
-Having these operations done the state of the Salome
-4.1 application would be like the following:
+Having these operations done the state of the SALOME application would be like the following: